 Global Poker utilizes a unique sweepstakes model structure that allows players to cash out for real money in the United States and Canada.
 Through this model, players use virtual chips (gold coins), which they accumulate but cannot redeem for real money.
 Essentially, it’s play money.
-However, when purchasing more gold coins, players receive sweepstakes prizes called “$weeps Cash” (sweeps cash).
+However, when purchasing more gold coins, players receive sweepstakes prizes called “$weeps Coins” (sweeps coins).

-This virtual currency can be used for $weeps Cash tournaments and ring games, and can also be won in freerolls.
-As a player wins more $weeps Cash, it can be cashed out for real money.
+This virtual currency can be used for $weeps Coins tournaments and ring games, and can also be won in freerolls.
+As a player wins more $weeps Coins, it can be cashed out for real money.